-With an 8-foot tall fence, the expected noise generated by 18-wheeler and box truck activity would be reduced to a noise level within approximately 2 dBA and 4 dBA (respectively) of criteria near the property line.
+With an 8-foot tall fence, the expected noise generated by 18-wheeler activity would be reduced to a noise level within approximately 2 dBA of criteria near the property line.
 Noise generated by the 3 different types of expected trucks is otherwise expected to meet design criteria.